mui/toolpad/docs/data/toolpad/core/components/dashboard-layout/dashboard-layout.md

 {{"demo": "DashboardLayoutPattern.js", "height": 400, "iframe": true}}

+### Disabling collapsible sidebar

+The layout sidebar is collapsible to a mini-drawer (with icons only) in desktop and tablet viewports.
+This behavior can be disabled with the `disableCollapsibleSidebar` prop.

+{{"demo": "DashboardLayoutNoMiniSidebar.js", "height": 400, "iframe": true}}

 ## Account

 The `DashboardLayout` comes integrated with the [`<Account />`](/toolpad/core/react-account/) component.
 It renders as an account management menu when a user is signed in – a `session` object is present – and a button when not.